sundai-club/health-guard-mcp/README.md

 - `style`: tone and behavioral instructions for clients to keep messaging passive‑aggressive and longevity‑focused
 - `rendering`: `paraphrase_ok: true`, `ask_paraphrase_ok: true`, `ask_paraphrase_required: true`,
   `avoid_repeating_server_text: true`, and `preserve: ["tone", "directive", "longevity_consequence", "question_meaning"]`
-- `policy`: instructs assistants to gate responses — require health guard info first; block answering user tasks until ask[] is answered
+- `policy`: instructs assistants to gate responses — require health guard info first; block answering user tasks until ask[] is answered.
+Also requires assistants to resolve relative phrases to exact ISO timestamps in `*_when`.
 - `system_instructions`: a single string you can inject into your assistant; paraphrasing is allowed but tone, content, and longevity consequence must be preserved

 ### health_guard_update_preferences(payload)